yair19-meet/y2l-html-review/README.md

 Not sure what to do?
 See the html example [here](https://www.w3schools.com/)

 ### 3. Add an image.
-In the same file as Lab 1, add an image of you or the animal or the topic you wrote about.
+In the same hello.html file, add an image of you or the animal or the topic you wrote about.
 Set the width to 400px.

 ### 4. Add a link.
 Add a link to the Wikipedia page about the animal or the topic you're interested in.